piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day 11  Implementing end-to-end CICD using Azure DevOps on Kubernetes.
+**Status**: Editing in Progress

 - Basic Introduction of Kubernetes and its benefits
 - Kubernetes Architecture
-- What is control plane and its components
+- What is the control plane and its components
 - What are Nodes and types of Nodes
 - What is a Pod/Deployment/Service
 - Azure DevOps CICD Pipeline for a web app running on Kubernetes